demotip/jpart_erlich_etal_mexico/README.md

 ## Compiled File description
-Stable articles have been compiled into `all_unstable_articles.csv` with the following attributes.
+Stable articles have been compiled into `all_unstable_articles.csv` (embargoed) with the following attributes.

 ![img](https://i.imgur.com/c6iyjmj.png)
 - `source` : newspaper from which article was collected